metapsy-project/metapsyDocs/content/r-packages/_index.en.md

 #### `metapsyData`

 The `metapsyData` package serves as an API-like interface that allows accessing the Metapsy databases from R. Using the `getData()` function, available databases can be downloaded based on their [shorthand](https://docs.metapsy.org/databases/#shorthand).
-The function returns an R6 `metapsyDatabase` object, which contains extensive metadata and helper functions along with the actual data.
+The function returns an R6 `metapsyDatabase` object, which contains extensive metadata and helper functions along with the actual dataset.

 <br>